openmeteo/pthelma/doc/timeseries.rst

     *db* is an object that has a :meth:`cursor` method that returns a :pep:`249` Cursor Object.
 For example, *db* can be a :pep:`249` Connection Object or a :data:`django.db.connection` object.

+.. function:: strip_trailing_zeros(s)

+    If s is a string holding a number, return it after deleting extra unneeded zeros following the decimal point, and possibly the decimal point itself.

 TimeStep objects
 ----------------